DifferentTarget/react-native-file-manager/docs/list.md

 * \<String[]> files
 > files is a array of strings that are file paths

-> callback is called after the check has been compleated
+> callback is called after the check has been completed